jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

  docker run -ti --name [containername] [imagename]
  ```

-> [!IMPORTANT]
-> The entrypoint of the container is the .NET Core application.
-> So, no need to execute any dotnet command in order to start the simulator.

- You can get ready to use Docker images of the simulator from [this Docker repository](https://hub.docker.com/r/jonmikeli/azureiotdevicesimulator).
+ You can get ready to use Docker images of the Azure IoT Device Simulator [here](https://hub.docker.com/r/jonmikeli/azureiotdevicesimulator).

  ### Configurations